 To his credit, Cullen pulls off both masterfully.
 In part, this is because he sifted through tens of thousands of documents, among them files from law enforcement and the killers’ diaries.
 He also immersed himself in several branches of psychology and conducted hundreds, if not thousands, of interviews with people affected by the shootings.

 One of his major findings: far from being bullied and cowed victims members of the Trenchcoat Mafia who killed in a spontaneous moment, Eric Harris was a psychopath, while Klebold was his depressive, suicidal follower.
 The pair wrote and talked about their plans, which were hatched more than a year in advance of the actual event.
 Their goals were far larger than the biggest school shooting in history; they wanted to blow up the entire building, and tried repeatedly to do so while shooting their fellow students.

-Beyond insight into the killers’ psychological makeup, Cullen does a meticulous job of showing the failings of adults along the way to recognize and take corrective action to thwart Harris and Klebold’s deadly plan as well as, in the case of the Jefferson County Sheriff’s office, attempting to cover up their misdeeds.
+Beyond insight into the killers’ psychological makeup, Cullen does a meticulous job of showing the failings of adults along the way to recognize and take corrective action to thwart Harris and Klebold’s deadly plan as well as, in the case of the Jefferson County Sheriff’s office, an attempt to cover up their misdeeds.

 In some ways, these are the most painful sections of the book to read.

 The mother of a boy who was threatened by Harris repeatedly contacted law enforcement to share her concerns.
 An English teacher, after reading a particularly disturbing essay by Klebold, spoke with the boy, called his parents and notified his guidance counselor.

 Nothing was done.